KatherineMichel/the-list/README.md

 https://github.com/shovanch/fullstack-webdev-path | shovanch/fullstack-webdev-path: 📚 A learning path for Full-stack web development , Fork this template and start learning

-https://github.com/prakhar1989/awesome-courses | prakhar1989/awesome-courses: List of awesome university courses for learning Computer Science! https://github.com/Leocardoso94/Free-Courses | Leocardoso94/Free-Courses: A collection of free courses about programming
+https://github.com/mikesprague/udacity-nanodegrees | mikesprague/udacity-nanodegrees: List of Udacity Nanodegree programs with links to the free courses in their curricula https://github.com/prakhar1989/awesome-courses | prakhar1989/awesome-courses: List of awesome university courses for learning Computer Science! https://github.com/Leocardoso94/Free-Courses | Leocardoso94/Free-Courses: A collection of free courses about programming